 Protect your finances and your credit rating by learning how to cancel and close a credit card account the right way.

 Taking scissors to your credit card may stop you from using it, but it doesn’t mean that the account has been closed.
-Open credit card accounts can impact your credit rating, accrue fees, and leave you open to undetected fraud.
-If you no longer have a use for your credit card, learn how to cancel and close it the right way in order to avoid problems in the future.
+Open credit card accounts can accrue fees, leave you open to undetected fraud and have an impact on your credit rating.
+So, if you no longer have a use for your credit card, learn how to cancel and close it the right way in order to avoid problems in the future.

 Closing your credit card account isn't complicated, but there are a few steps you should take before calling your bank or cutting your card in half.

 - Pay off your balance.
-If you attempt to cancel a credit card with an outstanding balance, the bank could reserve the right to increase the interest rate or demand that you immediately pay the debt in full.
-If you're struggling to repay the debt because of high interest, consider transferring your balance to a card with a promotional 0% offer on balance transfers.
+You won't be able to cancel a credit card with an outstanding balance.
+If you're struggling to repay your credit card debt because of high interest, talk to your provider about other options or consider transferring your balance to a card with a promotional 0% offer on balance transfers.

 - Call your bank first.
-Every bank will have a different system for closing an account, so it won’t hurt to call ahead first to find out what yours is.
+While some banks allow you to close your credit card online, it's usually good to call them first to make sure there are no outstanding fees or pending transactions that could affect your account.
 If your account is in order, you could get lucky and find that closing the account is as easy as making that one phone call.

 - Cancel any direct debits.
 Make sure that you change the details for any direct debits that were being paid using the credit card.
 A payment request from a direct debit could reactivate the card even after the issuer has received written notice that you wish to cancel.